JohWie/ARP-Watch-Notification/README.md

 TO DO
 -----

-1.)
-mkdir /opt/arpWatchNotification
+1.) mkdir /opt/arpWatchNotification

-2.)
-copy the arp.sh to this Directory
+2.) copy the arp.sh to this Directory

-3.)
-chmod 777 /opt/arpWatchNotification/arp.sh
+3.) chmod 777 /opt/arpWatchNotification/arp.sh

 4.)
-Add Line in /etc/crontab
+Add Line in /etc/crontab "@reboot root sh /opt/arpWatchNotification/arp.sh"
-@reboot root sh /opt/arpWatchNotification/arp.sh

 ##########
 ## INFO ##